nunq/xpowerpredict/readme.md

 ## how do i run this?

-first, adjust the config options in the script.
+first, paste your token into the script.

 then do `python3 [path to script]` before the match starts. hit 'refresh' some time after the lobby screen says 'BATTLE TIME!'.